sphinx-labs/sphinx/docs/variables.md

 ```

 ## [User-Defined Value Types](https://docs.soliditylang.org/en/latest/types.html#user-defined-value-types)
-ChugSplash treats your user defined types as if they were their underlying types.
+Sphinx treats your user defined types as if they were their underlying types.

 Define your type in Solidity
 ```solidity